studersi/test-4/tutorial-7/README.md

 ###Why are we doing this?

 The ModSecurity Web Application Firewall, as we set up in Tutorial 6, still has barely any rules.
-The protection only works when you configure an additional rule set that is as comprehensive as possible and when you have eliminated all of the false alarms.
-The Core Rule Set provide generic blacklisting.
+The protection only works when you configure an additional rule set.
+The Core Rule Set provides generic blacklisting.
 This means that they inspect requests and responses for signs of attacks.
 The signs are often keywords or typical patterns that may be suggestive of a wide variety of attacks.
-This also entails false alarms being triggered and we have to eliminate these for a successful installation.
+This also entails false alarms (*false positives*) being triggered and we have to eliminate these for a successful installation.

 ###Requirements